roads/Mephisto/docs/web/docs/guides/how_to_use/form_composer/configuration/config_files.md

 #### Config level: field

-Each item of `fields` list is an object that corresponds to the actual form field displayed in the resulting Task UI page.
+Each item of `fields` list is an object corresponding to the actual form field that's displayed in the resulting Task UI page.

 Here's example of a single field config: